-Trying to find a recipe for delicious fast food?
-This absolutely gorgeous, lightly smoked salmon dish takes very little time to make and is healthy as well.
+Looking for delicious fast food?
+Try this lightly smoked salmon dish.
+It takes very little time to make and is super tasty as well as healthy.

 My problem with hunger is that when I’ve got time on my hands, I seem to go from not hungry to absolutely starving in seconds with nothing in between.